My Ginger Garlic Kitchen

 Fresh juices, milkshakes, smoothies, mocktails, buttermilk, and coconut water — are the elements of my survival kit.
 My main criteria is to consume lots and lots of fluids to keep myself hydrated.

-Going with the thermal dichotomy, Finland is a cold country so hot days are very few here.
+Going with the thermal dichotomy, Europe is a cold place so hot days are very few here.
 So whenever summer weather strikes, I try to make sure that I don’t leave a chance to drink throughout the day.

 You may also like these other recipes: